-When you install Oracle software on the system for the first time, Oracle Universal Installer creates the oraInst.loc file.
+1. When you install Oracle software on the system for the first time, Oracle Universal Installer creates the oraInst.loc file.
 This file identifies the name of the Oracle Inventory group and the path of the Oracle Inventory directory.
-An oraInst.loc file has contents similar to the following:

-To determine whether the Oracle Inventory group exists, enter the following command:
+To determine whether the oinstall group exists, enter the following command: